-- “Remember that it’s okay to ask for help and lean on others during this time.
-You don’t have to go through this alone, and the people who care about you will be there to support you.”
+- "Remember that it's okay to ask for help and lean on others during this time.
+You don't have to go through this alone, and the people caring about you will support you."

 - "Take this time to focus on yourself and explore new interests or hobbies.
 This can be a period of growth and self-discovery, and you might find strength and happiness in unexpected places."

-- “When you’re ready, consider making a list of the qualities you want in a future partner.
-This can help you gain clarity about what you value in a relationship and serve as a reminder of what you deserve.”
+- "When you're ready, consider making a list of the qualities you want in a future partner.
+This can help you clarify what you value in a relationship and serve as a reminder of what you deserve."

-- “It might feel impossible now, but over time, the pain will fade, and you’ll begin to feel like yourself again.
-You have a bright future ahead of you, and there’s so much more to experience and enjoy.”
+- "It might feel impossible now, but the pain will fade over time, and you'll begin to feel like yourself again.
+You have a bright future ahead of you, and there's so much more to experience and enjoy."

 - "I know it's tough, but try not to blame yourself for the breakup.
 Relationships are complex, and sometimes they end due to circumstances beyond our control."

-- “The end of a relationship can feel like a loss, and it’s okay to grieve.
-Give yourself the time and space you need to process your emotions and heal.”
+- "The end of a relationship can feel like a loss, and it's okay to grieve.
+Give yourself the time and space to process your emotions and heal."

 - "Don't hesitate to reach out to me if you need a distraction or just want to talk.
 I'm here for you, and I'm more than happy to help in any way I can."

-- “Remember that you have a strong support system of friends and family who love you.
-Lean on them when you need to, and don’t be afraid to ask for help.”
+- "Remember that you have a strong support system of friends and family who love you.
+Lean on them when needed, and don't be afraid to ask for help."

 - "You're allowed to feel angry or upset, and it's important to express those emotions in a healthy way.
 Consider journaling, talking to a friend, or seeking professional help if needed."